 - 4.19 Finality and further appeals.
 The decision of the Intermission Appeal Committee is final and not open to further appeal within the College.
 By convention, the Tutorial Board of the College will not interfere with it.
 The finality of the Intermission Appeal Committee's determination is without prejudice to the right of the Student to make appeals or other applications to bodies outside the College, in particular to the Conference of Colleges Appeal Tribunal (CCAT), or to the Office of the Independent Adjudicator (OIA).
-For more information about CCAT, see https://weblearn.ox.ac.uk/portal/hierarchy/colleges/confcoll; for more information about the OIA, see https://www.oiahe.org.uk/.
-The Senior Tutor will issue to the Student a Certificate of Completion of Procedures once all in-College remedies have been exhausted. - 4.20 University's Fitness to Study Panel.
+For more information about CCAT, see https://weblearn.ox.ac.uk/portal/hierarchy/colleges/confcoll; for more information about the Student a Certificate of Completion of Procedures once all in-College remedies have been exhausted. - 4.20 University's Fitness to Study Panel.
 The College reserves the right, in exceptional circumstances not envisaged in the preparation of this Procedure, to refer cases for advice to the University's Fitness to Study Panel.
 There is no right of individual appeal or petition to this panel, which in respect of colleges exists only to give additional advice in rare and difficult cases.